eigmax/Ziren/docs/src/design/chips/state-machine.md

 - ​Memory Chips

   Memory chips are responsible for the values in the a, b, and c operand columns in CPU chip come from (or write to) the right memory addresses specified in the instruction.
-ZKM2 use multiset hashing based offline memory consistnecy checking in the main operation of its memory argument with 4 memory tables.
+ZKM2 use multiset hashing based offline memory consistnecy checking in the main operation of its memory argument with several memory tables.

 - Custom Chips

   Several Custom Chips are used for accelecating proving time in ZKM2's proof system: Poseidon2 hash, STARK compression and STARK-to-SNARK adapter.

-- Precompile Chips:
+- Precompiled Chips:

-  Precompile chips are custom-designed chips for accelerating non-MIPS cryptographic operations in ZKM2.
+  Precompiled chips are custom-designed chips for accelerating non-MIPS cryptographic operations in ZKM2.
 They are recommended for handling common yet computationally intensive cryptographic tasks, such as SHA-256/Keccak hashing, elliptic curve operations (e.g., BN254, Secp256k1), and pairing-based cryptography.

 Each chip consists of an AIR (Algebraic Intermediate Representation) to enforce functional correctness and received/sent signal vectors to connect with other chips.
 This modular design enables collaborative verification of MIPS instruction execution with full computational completeness, cryptographic security, and ​optimized proving performance featuring parallelizable constraint generation and sublinear verification complexity.